+Lao PDR is strongly linked with its river systems.
 More than 80% of Lao PDR is within the Mekong River basin, providing the country with the highest per capita water allocation in the region.
-Spanning the Seking, Salavane and Champasak provinces, the Sedone Rivers is one of 12 major river basins in the country and has a total land area of 7,229km2.
+Spanning the Sekong, Saravane and Champasack provinces, the Sedone Rivers basin is one of the major river basins of the country, and has a total land area of 7,229km2.

-A comprehensive river basin strategy is being developed and will serve as a blueprint for the sustainable management of resources in the Sedone watershed area.
+A comprehensive river basin strategy, the Sedone River Basin Strategy and its implementation plan (Sedone Riverbasin Sustainable Development and Management Plan (2015-2030), which was adopted in 2014 by the Department of Water Resources, Ministry of Natural Resources and Environment and the Provincial Office of Natural Resources and Environment in the 3 provinces, serves as a blueprint for the sustainable management of resources in the Sedone watershed area.
 Major implementation activities include policy implementation, land use planning, riverbank rehabilitation, protected area management, waste management, information dissemination and public awareness.

 In an effort to lay the mechanism for improved watershed management, the Government of Lao PDR passed and approved its updated Water and Water Resources Law covering the comprehensive management of the country’s water resources, mitigation of potential water-related disasters and management of wastewater discharges during its National Assembly in May 2017.
 The country has also embarked in the development of its National River Basin Strategy to 2030 for improved management of its water resources.